 If your wall tapestry hanging is big enough, you can attach it to your ceiling to make an atmosphere like the inside of a Bedouin tent.

-This is great for kids, or if you want to add a bohemian touch to your space.
+This is great for kids, or if you want to add a bohemian touch to your interior design.

 There are a couple of ways to do this.
 You can attach one top corner of the art to the ceiling, allowing the rest of it to hang down.

 If you go this route, it's best to do it against a wall or behind a sizable piece of furniture, like a sofa or an entertainment center, that will hold the gathered fabric in place.

 Or you can take a tapestry and drive nails through its sides and center, allowing the top edge to blouse down around the nails or pins.

 This configuration above a bed is every little girl's dream (and maybe a big girl's, too).

 If your tapestry is long enough, you can pin the rest of the fabric from the ceiling down the wall and then continue to pin as a headboard.

 You could do this with multiple tapestries to cover the entire space and make the room tent-like.